ystk/debian-mesa/src/gallium/docs/source/tgsi.rst

 If INTEGER, the fractionary part of the position will be 0.0

-Note that this does not affect the set of fragments generated by rasterization, which is instead controlled by gl_rasterization_rules in the rasterizer.
+Note that this does not affect the set of fragments generated by rasterization, which is instead controlled by half_pixel_center in the rasterizer.

 OpenGL defaults to HALF_INTEGER, and is configurable with the